The 20 Most Fun Colleges In America

 Syracuse students go crazy for their sports teams -- the Orange -- often pushing the capacity on the Carrier Dome, both the largest on-campus domed stadium and basketball arena in the country.

-Greek life sets the tone for the school's social life -- propelling Cuse to the top of this year's Party Schools ranking -- and the school year is topped off with Mayfest, a day-long party and concert.
+Greek life sets the tone for the school's social life, with a number of students packing the local bars, and the school year is topped off with Mayfest, a day-long party and concert.

-READ MORE: Here's Why Syracuse Really Is The Best Party School In The Country
+When students want to party off-campus, they head to Midtown -- a bar-laden area of Gainesville, Florida within walking distance of UF.

+This year's Princeton Review Top Party School, the University of Iowa also had the honour of being the number one school for Lots of Hard Liquor.

 State College, Pennsylvania

-Although drinking traditions like State Patty's Day -- a student-driven alternative to Saint Patrick's Day -- have come under attack recently, it doesn't change the fact that Penn State still has an awesome mix of sports, Greek life, and a great overall social scene.
+Although drinking traditions like State Patty's Day -- a student-driven alternative to Saint Patrick's Day -- and Daylongs -- day-long fraternity parties -- have come under attack recently, it doesn't change the fact that Penn State still has an awesome mix of sports, Greek life, and a great overall social scene.

-When the Clemson Tigers football team enters Memorial Stadium, a cannon booms and the players run down 'The Hill' onto the field, past screaming fans shouting along to the Tiger Rag fight song.
-It's been called the 'The Most Exciting 25 Seconds in College Football.'

-Clemson students love their teams and their school, packing the stadium -- popularly known as Death Valley.
-Sports aren't just for the school's varsity athletes, though, as Clemson also took the second spot in The Princeton Review's lists of Jock Schools, Students Pack the Stadiums, and Everyone Plays Intramural Sports.

 Business Insider Emails & Alerts